39alpha/39alpharesearch.org/content/team/_index.md

 us while also harboring the intellect and compassion to investigate and comprehend our impact on the Earth and its biosphere.

-The diversity of our collective skill set_and our interest in exceptionally interdisciplinary research meant that our chances of getting hired somewhere together were minimal.
+The diversity of our collective skill set---and our interest in exceptionally interdisciplinary research meant that our chances of getting hired somewhere together were minimal.
 So we decided to strike it out on our own, under [guiding principles](/) that we believe should be common in science but are not (yet).